 It was the move that re-energized the franchise and led directly to back-to-back-to-back seasons of more than 90 wins in 1963, 1964 and 1965.
 White Sox GM Ed Short traded shortstop Luis Aparicio and outfielder Al Smith to the Orioles for third baseman Pete Ward, outfielder Dave Nicholson, shortstop Ron Hansen and relief pitcher Hoyt Wilhelm.

 Wells, meanwhile, had few good moments with the Sox.
 He won on Opening Day in Cleveland after he said that fans in the stands got him angry by talking about his mother and how he was raised.
-But after that, because of a bad back, he barely pitched, winning only five games in total.
+But after that, because of a bad back, Wells barely pitched, winning only five games in 16 starts for the year.

 He then caused a major controversy when he went on the radio and said that he didn’t think first baseman Frank Thomas was as badly hurt as he claimed.
 Thomas would play only 20 games that year after he tore a tricep muscle diving for a ground ball along the first-base line.